mbzhuang/WikipediaBiasAnalysis/README.md

       | pageview_mobile_views  | num_views |

 3. Data analysis: read the csv file, analyze and visualize the traffic data, PageviwPlot.png.

+I performed analysis on how the coverage of politicians on Wikipedia and the quality of articles about politicians varies between countries.
+There will be a series of visualizations that show: the countries with the greatest and least coverage of politicians on Wikipedia compared to their population and the countries with the highest and lowest propo

 ### Organization of the project